DSAA Consists of

 - Medicare Advantage and Prescription Drug Plan (MA-PDP)

-This operational area also supports the CMS Financial Alignment Initiative, leading cross-departmental teams to develop and update quality measure specifications for Medicare-Medicaid Plans (MMPs), monitor MMP performance on quality measures, and coordinate and assist with Performance Measure Validation activities for MMPs working with dual-eligible members in 12 states.
+The Audits Department also supports the CMS Financial Alignment Initiative, collaborating with cross-departmental teams to develop and update quality measure specifications for Medicare-Medicaid Plans (MMPs), monitor MMP performance on quality measures, and coordinate and assist with Performance Measure Validation activities for MMPs working with dual-eligible members in 10 states.

 *HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).
 NCQA HEDIS Compliance Audit™ is a trademark of the NCQA.